 Caleb Pollack is a Partner in the Patents Group at Pearl Cohen’s New York office.
 He manages and prosecutes utility and design patent matters for large and small clients, advises clients on worldwide patent prosecution strategy, and conducts post-grant proceedings including reexaminations and inter partes reviews (IPR).
 In addition, Caleb drafts licensing agreements, non-infringement and invalidity opinions, and manages intellectual property due diligence projects.
-Caleb’s practice encompasses a wide variety of technologies including microprocessors, cellular telephony, communications protocols, medical devices, mechanical devices (ranging from complex three-dimensional printers to barbeques), Internet security and commerce, and computer software and hardware.
+Caleb’s practice encompasses a wide variety of technologies including microprocessors, cellular telephony, communications protocols, medical devices, mechanical devices (ranging from complex three-dimensional printers to barbeques), Internet security and commerce, neural networks, natural language processing, big data, and computer software and hardware.

 Prior to joining Pearl Cohen, Caleb was an associate at Kramer Levin Naftalis & Frankel LLP, and at Kenyon & Kenyon, both in New York City.
 While at those firms, Caleb worked on patent litigation, patent prosecution, and licensing.
 Caleb was also a patent examiner at the USPTO, and practiced as a computer programmer prior to attending law school.